 Active Ground Floor Use: Active ground floor use shall mean any use that generates a high amount of pedestrian traffic.
 Active uses shall include, but are not limited to, art gallery; Restaurant, Coffee Shop/Café; Restaurant, Food Hall; Restaurant, Liquor Licensed; Restaurant, Sit-Down, artisan manufacturing, theatres, co-working, retail business, and fitness center.
 Residential uses shall not be considered active ground floor uses.
-Hotel rooms shall not be considered active ground floor uses if designed in a manner that generates pedestrian traffic.
-Shadow box art, amenity areas, and lobbies may be considered active ground floor use but may not fulfill more than 25% of the active ground floor use requirement.
+Hotel rooms shall not be considered active ground floor uses, however ancillary hotel uses such as lobbies and banquet halls may be considered active ground floor uses if designed in a manner that generates pedestrian traffic.
+Shadow box art, amenity areas, and lobbies may be considered an active ground floor use but may not fulfill more than 25% of the active ground floor use requirement.